 You've likely heard the numerous recommendations for using Bt pest control, or Bacillus thuringiensis, in the home garden.
-But what exactly is this and how does using Bt in the garden work?
+What exactly is this though and how does using Bt in the garden work?
 Keep reading to learn more about this organic form of pest control.

 What is Bacillus Thuringiensis?